-For the past 19 years, the Community Foundation of Howard County has participated in the Lilly Endowment Community Scholarship Program.
-With the 2017 awards, the total number of Lilly Endowment Community Scholarships awarded to Howard County residents is 41 with an approximate value of $3.6 million.
+Since 1998, the Community Foundation of Howard County has participated in the Lilly Endowment Community Scholarship Program.
+With the 2019 awards, the total number of Lilly Endowment Community Scholarships awarded to Howard County residents is 45 with an approximate value of $4 million.
 View our past recipients

 Are you curious about how funding sources are applied towards college costs?
 This guide shows a breakdown of general college funding sources and how they can help you afford a degree: College Funding Guide

 Purpose: The Program was designed to raise the level of educational attainment in Indiana and increase awareness of the potential of Indiana's community foundations to improve the quality of life of the state's residents.